-These teeny, tiny super simple mini-pumpkin pies are so dreamy, creamy and perfect for a sweet, Autumn dessert hors d’oeuvre.
+These teeny, tiny gingersnap pumpkin pies are so dreamy, creamy and perfect for a sweet, Autumn dessert hors d’oeuvre.
+The perfect appetizer for your Halloween party or thanksgiving dinner!

 I passed these mini-pumpkin pies out at my Halloween party after a few savory treats to mix it up a bit, and they were the hit of the evening!